nosilver4u/ewww-image-optimizer/readme.txt

 1. Upload the "ewww-image-optimizer" plugin to your /wp-content/plugins/ directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. The plugin will attempt to install jpegtran, optipng, and gifsicle automatically for you.
 This requires that the wp-content folder is writable by the user running the web server.
-1. If the binaries don't run locally, you can sign up for the EWWW IO cloud service to run them via our optimization servers: https://ewww.io/plans/
+1. If the binaries don't run locally, you may sign up for cloud-based optimization: https://ewww.io/plans/
 1. *Recommended* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!